pham-tuan-binh/learning-world-model-learning/README.md

 To combine both of them, we train another model that takes the current frame, current action and gives the next frame.
 This is how **Genie** [4] works and will be primarily how I discover world models in this repository.

-The in-depth article to answer this question will be released in February.
+The in-depth article to answer this question can be found [here](2.inverse-dynamics).

 ## Q4: Predicting the Next State